SomaticLabs/SwiftyZorb/README.md

 ## About

-The SwiftyZorb allows developers to build iOS applications that communicate with Moment, the first wearable that communicates entirely through your sense of touch.
+SwiftyZorb allows developers to build iOS applications that communicate with devices powered by Somatic Labs' Zorb Engine, enabling new user experiences that allow communication entirely through your sense of touch.

-This library is made to be used in conjuction with our [embedded Javascript SDK](https://github.com/somaticlabs/moment-sdk).

-To get started developing your own haptic animations, check out our [Moment simulator](https://somaticlabs.github.io/moment-sim/).
+This library is made to be used in conjuction with our embedded Javascript SDK.
+To get started developing your own haptic animations, check out our [Zorb Design Studio](https://zorbtouch.com)..

-Animations and programs created in the simulator can be ran on Moment using this library, either by sending a embedding the Javascript directly in your application or by storing your scripts in [Github Gists](https://gist.github.com) and referencing those in your applications.
+Animations and programs created in the design studio can be ran on ZorbEngine powered devices using this library, either by sending a embedding the Javascript directly in your application or by storing your scripts somewhere with a publicly accessible URL (such as in a Github gist) that can be referenced from within your application.

-For more information regarding using the Moment Javascript SDK, please refer to our [documentation](https://somaticlabs.github.io/moment-sdk/).

 For a quick reference to the SwiftyZorb documents, please refer to [this guide](https://somaticlabs.github.io/SwiftyZorb).